UrbanaChampaignUseR/UrbanaChampaignUseR.github.io/content/_index.md

 We have three types of events:

-- **Beginner:** Activities that seek to improve the starting experience of new _R_ users.
+- **B:** Beginner activities that seek to improve the starting experience of new _R_ users.
-- **Advanced:** Talks focused on intermediary or advanced concepts with the _R_ language.
+- **C:** Collaborative projects, hackathons, or open hours to work together on analyzing data.
-- **Collaborative:** Open hours to work together on analyzing data or projects.
+- **A:** Advanced Talks focused on intermediary or advanced concepts with the _R_ language.

 ### Want to get involved?